satellitecomponent/Neurite/README.md

       <p>In Neurite, you don't just interact with AI; you grow its contextual memory, thanks to:</p>
       <ul>
         <li><strong>Structured Memory Mapping:</strong> Anchor the AI's thought process as notes within an evolving fractal mind map.</li>
-        <li><strong>Graph your AI Conversations:</strong> Segment AI's responses into a cohesive web of thought that both improves AI reasoning and allows for the history of your chain of thought to dynamically construct the Ai's memory.</li>
+        <li><strong>Graph your AI Conversations:</strong> Segment AI's responses into a cohesive web of thought that both improves AI reasoning and allows for the history of your chain of thought to dynamically construct the AI's memory.</li>
         <li><strong>Interactive Fractal Network:</strong> Neurite's fractal interface acts as a personal, emergent, and contextually aware database of knowledge.</li>
         <li><strong>Intuitive Note Navigation:</strong> Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.</li>
       </ul>